-Updated on December 6, 2018 to reflect the agreement between Chinese President Xi Jinping and U.S. President Donald Trump to delay planned tariff increases from taking place until March 1, 2019.
+Updated on March 14, 2019 to reflect the agreement between Chinese President Xi Jinping and U.S. President Donald Trump to delay planned tariff increases from taking place on March 1, 2019.

 Are you sitting down?
-Starting on March 1, 2019, your inventory costs could increase by 25 percent because of tariffs.
+Your inventory costs could increase by 25 percent because of tariffs.

 The whole tariff situation has escalated rapidly in less than a year and shows no signs of resolution.
 Just what are tariffs and what can businesses do to protect their margins?
 We look at the history of tariffs and how business owners can stay afloat in this new wave of protectionism.